arjungandhi/money/design_doc.md

   - `money transactions category add <name>`: add a new category
   - `money transactions category remove <name>`: remove a category (only if not used by any transactions)
   - `money transactions category seed`: populate database with common default categories
+- `money property`: manage property accounts and valuations using RentCast API
+  - `money property config <api-key>`: configure RentCast API key for property valuations
+  - `money property add <name> <address> <city> <state> <zipcode> [latitude] [longitude]`: add a new property account
+  - `money property list`: list all property accounts with their details and current values
+  - `money property update <account-id>`: update valuation for a specific property using RentCast API
+  - `money property update-all`: update valuations for all property accounts using RentCast API
+  - `money property details <account-id>`: show detailed information for a specific property

 # Tech Stack
 1. language: Go